Exploration

 Percussion Drilling

-If the substance being drilled through is sturdy enough, drilling can continue until water is reached.
-If it occurs in loose soil or sand, a pipe may need to be inserted to keep walls from collapsing.
-After the well is deep enough, the permanent casing is installed, too.
+If the material of the environment in which drilling takes place is sufficiently resistant, drilling can be done until water is reached, and if the environment is made of loose soil or sand, a pipe may be used to prevent the well from collapsing.
+After the hole is deep enough, the permanent cover is also installed.

 Abilities and properties